 General or local with sedation

-The inflated balloon takes up around 1/3 of the stomach, meaning that you need to eat less food to feel full.
-This results in you losing weight as you start to eat less food over time.
+The inflated balloon takes up around 1/3 of the stomach, meaning that patients need to eat less food to feel full.
+This results in the patient losing weight as they start to eat less food over time.

 Who can have a gastric balloon?

-As part of your assessment, your surgeon will want to discuss your motivations for weight loss and check your BMI.
-Furthermore, they may want to discuss other weight loss procedures that might be more suitable for you.
+As part of the assessment, the surgeon will want to discuss a patient's motivations for weight loss and check their BMI.
+Furthermore, they may want to discuss other weight loss procedures that might be more suitable.

-You may be suitable for a gastric balloon if you are looking to:
+Patients may be suitable for a gastric balloon if they are looking to:

 - Want a non-surgical treatment for weight loss

 - Undergo a minimally invasive treatment that can be done with little interruption to daily life

 A gastric balloon procedure can help people achieve long-lasting weight loss, which comes with a number of benefits, including: